Occupational Therapy in Schools (Guide + Directory)

 Trends in school-based OT

-I would be remiss not to mention two important trends in school-OT.
+We’d be remiss not to mention some important trends in school OT.

 1. Moving away from compliance-based interventions.

-Compliance-based treatments involve rewarding children for certain behaviors and punishing others.
-While this can produce short term results, there can be damage long-term.
-Pediatric OTs are part of a larger movement coming to terms with the potential harm of this approach.
-New behavioral strategies are becoming more common, such as redirection.
+Compliance-based treatments involve rewarding children for certain behaviors while punishing others.
+This can produce short term results, but it can lead to long-term damage.
+Pediatric OTs are part of a larger movement toward recognizing the potential harm of this approach.
+New behavioral strategies—such as redirection—are becoming more common.

 1. Leveraging our training in mental health

-OTs are unique among rehab professionals because of our focus on mental health in our schooling and scope of practice.
-There is a movement among OTs to utilize this dimension of our schools set to support the student body.
-See the website, Every Moment Counts, to see some occupational therapy-led initiatives.
+OTs are unique among rehab professionals in that there is a focus on mental health in both our schooling and our scope of practice.
+And, there is a movement to utilize this dimension of our skill set to support the student body.
+See the website, Every Moment Counts, for a summary of occupational therapy-led mental health initiatives.

 Resources for school-based OTs

 Phew!
-We’ve covered lots of the essentials about school OT, but there is lots more to learn!
-So we are going to leave you with some resources for further reading:
+We’ve covered a lot of the essentials about school OT, but there is still more to learn!
+So, we will leave you with some resources for further exploration:

 Statements by the AOTA on school-based OT: